xChubbs/F-Fullstack_basic_info_app/README.md

 FastAPI and SQLAlchemy.

 ## About branching and context of the proyect
 Currently four branches exists: `main`, `front_develop`, `back_integration` and `Dockerization`.
 Resulting on the natural approach did to the proyect.
-All the information that can be found on each branc it's enlisted:
+All the information that can be found on each branch it's enlisted:
 - `main` : Final state of the application, here all the branches come together in a Fullstack perspective
 - `front_develop` : First task of creation of a React app, considering MUI components, complemented with CSS, JS and pure HTML for creation of cards containing all the information wanted
 - `back_integration` : Second task of creation and preparing the React app for an integration of SQLite, using SQLAlchemy, FastAPI, uvcorn and pydantic.
-- `Dockerization` : Final task of deployment of application restructuring of proyect and final Docker of each end for final integration
+- `Dockerization` : Final task of deployment of application.
+Restructuring of proyect and final Docker of each end for final integration

 ### Running the application
-For running the application locally it's adviced that all the dependencies needed must be installed before running.
+To locally it's adviced that all the dependencies needed must be installed before running.
 You must have installed for the client end *(node:16-alpine)*:
 ```
 dependencies: {
     "@emotion/react": "^11.11.4",